ashish10alex/adversarial-autoaugment-pytorch/src/Notes.md

 <b> Possible issues with **new** pytorch-lightning implementation </b>
 1.To accommodate for variable modified in computation graph error, following hack has been applied - `self.target_model_loss_copy = self.target_model_loss.clone().detach() # is this hack correct`

+<b> Tests to do </b>
+* Check DPRNN val loss after one epoch and compare with vanilla implementation loss=-1

 GANs here are not used to generate new data rather only as a min-max component to find the best augmentation policy.